submariner-io/submariner-website/src/content/contributing/building_testing/_index.en.md

 ## Prescribed Tasks via Make Targets

 Make targets are provided to further ease the process of using the shared development environment.
-The specific make targets available differ by repository.
-For any submariner-io repository, see the Makefile at the root of the repository for the supported targets and the `.travis.yml` file for the targets actually used in CI.
+The specific make targets available might differ by repository.
+For any submariner-io repository, see the `Makefile` at the root of the repository for the supported targets and the `.travis.yml` file for the targets actually used in CI.

 ## Common Build and Testing Targets

-All `submariner-io/*` repositories provide a standard set of Make targets for similar building and testing actions.
+All **submariner-io/**\* repositories provide a standard set of Make targets for similar building and testing actions.

 ### Linting